 - I love this scene!
 The background and the castle and the flowers!
 And Princess Charlotte just looks so…fluffy!
 Kind of makes me want to pat her on the head too.

 - Are age gaps trending in this season?
 Hmm…or maybe it’s just me.
 I’ve been reading manga and novels that feature huge age gaps, and I think I might be getting desensitized.
 It’s a political marriage, and they’re fortunate that they at least love each other (well, we know less about Damian’s side, but let’s assume this to be true).
-It feels more like a brother-sister relationship – at least, the anime version of the relationship between oniisans and imoutos.
+It feels more like a brother-sister relationship–at least, the anime version of the relationship between oniisans and imoutos.

 - So in this world, love letters of the royalty are made super public.
 Why??
 To turn the whole population into a fandom for shipping the right marriage?
-Well, I guess I see it working. …It might actually be a pretty good idea.
+Well, I guess I see it working. …It might actually be a pretty neat idea.

 - Damian shows up for a romantic proposal in the garden, because Prince Charmings are kind of required to do that.
-There we go – the quintessential romantic drama I never knew I secretly kind of wanted.
+There we go–the quintessential romantic drama I never knew I secretly kind of wanted.
 It was alright.
 I didn’t really swoon over it, but it was a necessary and satisfying plot development.

 - Even though it’s hammered into this scene as well as many others, I managed to totally miss the flower imagery in this episode.
 White camellias for Charlotte and red roses for Damian.
 A brief research tells me that white camellias symbolize innocence and loveliness while red roses represent passion.
 Nothing unexpected here.
-I do appreciate visual motifs though, and I think that it would be a fun pattern to look for if every episode features some flower imagery.
+I do like visual motifs though, and I think that it would be a fun pattern to look for if every episode features some flower imagery.

 - At 14, Princess Charlotte becomes an adult.
 Her voice literally changes here, no kidding.
 It was a bit abrupt, but good for her, I guess.
 She’s getting married after all.